Notice of Various Scams Using the Name and Seal of U.S. Courts

 Fictitious Jury E-mail Notices

-An e-mail that purports to be a delinquency notice for failure to appear for jury service and then provides a link to a non-judiciary website.
-Here is an example:
+An e-mail that purports to relate to jury service and then provides a link to a non-judiciary website or form.
+Here are two examples:

 Fictitious Emails About Phony Court Cases